Lemoncode/devops-fundamentals/09_canary_deployment/01_prepare_canary_environment/README.md

 Istio offers two ways injecting the Istio sidecar into a pod:

 * **Manually** using the `istioctl` command.
 Manual injection directly modifies configuration, like deployments, and injects the proxy configuration into it.
 * **Automatically** using the Istio sidecar injector.
-You will still need to maually enable Istio in each namespace that you want to be manged by Istio.
+You will still need to maually enable Istio in each namespace that you want to be managed by Istio.

 > We will install the application inside default namespace and allow Istio to automatically Inject the Sidecar